February 23rd, 2021

 Maine’s Rangeley Lakes Region includes more than the 10-square-mile lake itself, extending to five other large lakes and hundreds of smaller lakes and ponds.
 Add rivers and streams, two mountains – Saddleback and The Horn — just east of the lake, and mile after mile of forests and what do you get?
 A paradise for those who love the great outdoors and all the activities it invites.
 Fishing, swimming, kayaking, canoeing, hiking, climbing, camping, cycling, wildlife watching, or just lazing beside the lake – whatever your summer bliss, you’ll find it here.

-To explore the lakes and ponds and enjoy the wildlife that make their homes on the shore, rent a canoe or kayak at Ecopelagicon Kayak Rentals on Pond Street in Rangeley.
+To explore the lakes and ponds and enjoy the wildlife that make their homes on the shore, rent a canoe or kayak at Ecopelagicon the Rangeley Adventure Co. on Pond Street in Rangeley.
 Single and double kayaks, canoes, and standup paddleboards can be rented by the hour, day, or week.
-Ecopelagicon also offers tours and lessons in all three sports.
+You can also find hiking, camping and paddling gear for all your other outdoor activities.